I have four children and each have had their own unique feeding experience.

 - It was draining physically and emotionally.

-- The early days in the hospital and even once home can be hard to adjust and learn each other.
+- The early days in the hospital and even once home can be hard to adjust and learn

 - I didn’t lose any weight while nursing, instead I held onto it.